liavcarasso/osh-privacy/README.md

 ## 5. Third-Party Services

 We use the following third-party services to operate the App.
-By using Lumen, your data is also subject to their respective privacy policies.
+By using Osh, your data is also subject to their respective privacy policies.

 ### Firebase (Google LLC)